Cottonwood Wrongful Death Lawyer

-- If it was due to medical malpractice, it is three years from the injury date, or one year from when the injury was discovered, whichever is the earlier date.
+- If it was due to medical malpractice, it is three years from the injury date, one year from when the injury was discovered, or the earlier date.

 - If the death was caused by a government entity, there is a six-month time limit to file a claim.
-Contact an experienced lawyer as there are other deadlines that must be met when dealing with a government entity.
+Contact an experienced lawyer, as other deadlines must be met when dealing with a government entity.

 The following YouTube video discusses the statute of limitations for a wrongful death claim.Why Hire a Wrongful Death Attorney?